pybop-team/PyBOP/CONTRIBUTING.md

 pre-commit install
 ```

 This would run the checks every time a commit is created locally.
-The checks will only run on the files modified by that commit, but the checks can be triggered for all the files using -
+The checks will only run on the files modified by that commit, but the checks can be triggered for all the files using,

 ```bash
 pre-commit run --all-files